JamesxX/blog/_drafts/2024-07-XX-sparklines.md

 Using a couple helper functions along the way, they are easy enough to include in table headings:

 ```
+// Our table likes content instead of datetime for rendering
 #let converted = converted.map((it)=>(:
   ..it,
   Date-Display: it.Date.display()
 ))

+// Simple (x,y) map utility function
 #let series(key) = converted.map(
   (it) => (
     it.Date.ordinal() + (it.Date.year() - 2023) * 365,